-This might sound really simple, but sometimes one of the biggest hurdles to practising self-care is simply giving yourself the permission to do so.
+This might sound obvious, but sometimes one of the biggest hurdles to practising self-care is simply giving yourself the permission to do so.

 RELATED POST: Finding the Balance Between Rest + Hustle

-Okay … regular readers won’t be surprised to find this on the list.
-I made a serious commitment to writing in my journal (I’m obsessed with this one) at the start of last year and it has been, hands down, one of the best things I’ve ever done for myself.
-After my ‘Restart Routine’, journaling is probably my number one form of self-care.
+Regular readers won’t be surprised to find this on the list.
+I made a serious commitment to writing in my journal a few years ago and it has been, hands down, one of the best things I’ve ever done for myself.
+After my “Restart Routine”, journaling is probably my number one form of self-care.

 If you’re already a regular journal writer and you’re looking for more structure or new ideas, check out these resources:

 - Five Ways to Use Your Journal for Self-Care